 Congratulations!
 You just stepped into the wonderful world of kleptomania.
 Don’t make a big deal out of it.

-Those weren’t the words of wisdom she wanted or needed, but she didn’t know what else she expected from Odile.
+She didn’t know what else she expected from Odile.
 When Dorien approached to giddily pull her to stand, she gained a prompt understanding of what the Wrath god was getting at.
 His chipper mien and lack of concern for anything except her arm locking with his was enough to play off of.
 He was none the wiser to his phone hiding in her purse, and wouldn’t so long as she didn’t lose her cool, or waste any precious mental energy stressing about when he was going to notice.

 “We’re leaving?” she asked as she sat her half empty teacup down.
 “Is the party already over?”